 There are various reasons a person chooses to join the armed services, including economic and occupational.
 However, it is a sense of duty and familial ties that seems to be a driving force.
 Last year 79% of Army recruits had one or more family members that previously served, and for nearly 30%, it was a parent.
 To further put these numbers into perspective, only 1% of the US population serves in the military.
 In contrast, a study by ancestry.com found that only 7% of all children follow in the footsteps of their parents’ career paths.

 So, why are relatives of service members so drawn to military service?
 Again, there are many factors at play: purpose, duty, legacy.
 However, it is the spirit of community and belonging that draws many into the fold.
 The importance of community is imperative within the military.
-Most service members live far from family and friends; there only connections are often other service members.
+Most service members live far from family and friends; their only connections are often other service members.
 Furthermore, the military structure is such that they work very long hours in stressful and sometimes dangerous situations, which means they must trust and rely on their co-workers.
-Co-workers become "battle buddies" who then become life long friends.
+Co-workers become "battle buddies" who then become lifelong friends.

 A Gallup poll revealed: “those who have a best friend at work are 7 times as likely to be engaged in their jobs, are better at engaging customers, produce higher-quality work, have a greater sense of well-being, and are less likely to get injured on the job.”